Amazon Redshift

 You need to specify the following parameters for Amazon Redshift connection:

-- Name — connection name that will be used to identify the connection in the objects list and when selecting a connection for a package.
+- Name — connection name that will be used to identify the connection in the objects list and when selecting a connection for an integration.

 - Server — name or IP address of the Redshift host to connect to.